-To the extent consistent with federal law, an Authority may enforce local codes, administrative rules, or regulations adopted by ordinance which are applicable to a historic area designated by the relevant Authority.
-This subsection does not limit an Authority's jurisdiction to enforce historic preservation zoning regulations or enforcement of environmental protection under the National Environmental Protection Act consistent with the preservation of local zoning authority under 47 U.S.C. § 332(c)(7), the requirements for Facility modifications under 47 U.S.C. § 1455(a), or the National Historic Preservation Act of 1966, as amended, and the regulations adopted to implement such Laws.
-An Authority may waive any ordinances or other requirements that are subject to this paragraph.
+This subsection does not limit an Authority's jurisdiction to enforce historic preservation zoning regulations consistent with the preservation of local zoning authority under 47 U.S.C. § 332(c)(7), the requirements for Facility modifications under 47 U.S.C. § 1455(a), or the National Historic Preservation